 - the management of our operational needs and risk management;

-- ensuring the security of property and people;
+- the application of security measures for property and persons;

 - ensuring service continuity and IT security;